acloudmovingby/Translation-Assistance-Tool/README.md

 <class diagram>

 # Important classes
-**Segment** - Immutable, represents a pairing between a source language and the translation in the target language, if it exists.
+* **Segment** - Immutable, represents a pairing between a source language and the translation in the target language, if it exists.
 Has unique id.
-**File** - A list of Segments, with a file name and unique id.
+* **File** - A list of Segments, with a file name and unique id.
-**State** - Stores all the files in the corpus as well as the MatchManager whose data (the postings lists) depends on the corpus.
+* **State** - Stores all the files in the corpus as well as the MatchManager whose data (the postings lists) depends on the corpus.
-**Controller** - Primarily a wiring between the UI code and the business logic.
+* **Controller** - Primarily a wiring between the UI code and the business logic.
 Sends all user interaction to the Dispatcher.
-**Dispatcher** - Either interacts with the state directly to perform user actions or delegates the task to a specialized module (e.g. Undo Manager)
+* **Dispatcher** - Either interacts with the state directly to perform user actions or delegates the task to a specialized module (e.g. Undo Manager)
-**MutateFileAction** - interface for user actions that directly affect segments in a file.
+* **MutateFileAction** - interface for user actions that directly affect segments in a file.
 This abstraction makes it so you backup to database and push to UndoManager all in one place
-**UndoManager** - handles undo-redo capability by storing duplicate states **DatabaseManager** - because SQL calls were slow, this module records prior versions of the file and only updates in the database the segments that were changed.
+* **UndoManager** - handles undo-redo capability by storing duplicate states
+* **DatabaseManager** - because SQL calls were slow, this module records prior versions of the file and only updates in the database the segments that were changed.
-**DatabaseOperations** - The actual SQLite database calls.
-Was made with all static methods (bad!) for convenience sake, and because it was assumed there aren’t multiple databases.
+* **DatabaseOperations** - The actual SQLite database calls.
+Was made with all static methods (bad!) for convenience sake, and because it was assumed there wouldn’t be multiple databases (bad! need to change this!)

 # Immutable Segments
 Whole program revolves around Segments.